MissouriMRR/propguard/README.md

 ## What is this?

-Currently only two software members really know how to start the drone and enable its autonomous features.
-We need to change that.
-Propguard is a webapp that teaches people how to use Dronekit and Python to start and launch the drones.
+Propguard is a webapp built for Missouri S&T's Multirotor Drone Design Team meant to preserve the knowledge and experience of its past members.
+This means that Propguard teaches new members how to start working on the team's custom flight code via a Codecademy-like tutorial interface.

+A second part of Propguard (in development) is to create a wiki that will serve as the collective knowledge of all the past members of the Multirotor team.
+During our flight tests we always run into issues, and some of those issues happen to be things that have been solved in the past.
+We obviously don't want to keep making the same mistakes.

+The tech stack for the front-end is Typescript and ReactJS.

 ## Usage

 We're working on getting a live version up so for now you'll have to run this project locally on your machine.
-See the next section for instructions on how to run it.
+See the **Get Started** section for instructions on how to run it.

 ## Get started